unicorn-eth/ConnectToUs/README.md

 You can find a working example of [React + wagmi Example](./examples/react-wagmi/) in our examples.

-It automatically reads the url params once you come from Unicorn.eth and connects you.
-You can also concatenate the params manually to your localhost url to test things out.(`http://localhost:5174/?walletId=inApp&authCookie=eyJhbGciOiJSUzI1NiIsI...`)
+It automatically reads the URL params once you come from Unicorn.eth and connects you.
+You can also concatenate the params manually to your localhost URL to test things out. (e.g., `http://localhost:5174/?walletId=inApp&authCookie=eyJhbGciOiJSUzI1NiIsI...`)

 ### Framework Agnostic